You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 To navigate the Rules:

-1. Navigate to the PowerRoster App > Settings > Go to the Compliance section and select Rules.
+1. Navigate to the PowerRoster App > Settings > Go to the Compliance area and select Rules.

 Field